getcarina/getcarina.com/_posts/2015-11-06-weekly-news-docker-updates.md

 [Get it!](https://github.com/getcarina/carina/releases)

 Introducing a brand new `carina env` command!
 No more downloading credentials *when you already have them*.
-This cuts your time to hero down quite a bit. (https://github.com/getcarina/carina/pull/52 and https://github.com/getcarina/carina/pull/53) This also fixes the network sensitivity (note the poor Wi-Fi connection):
+This cuts your time to hero down quite a bit. ([carina#52](https://github.com/getcarina/carina/pull/52) and [carina#53](https://github.com/getcarina/carina/pull/53)) This also helps with the network sensitivity (note poor Wi-Fi connection below):

 ```bash
 $ time eval "$( carina env mycluster )"